Palmyra field hockey stymies Mechanicsburg, escapes with 1-0 shutout

 PALMYRA — The Mechanicsburg field hockey attack was relentless in the fourth quarter.

 One drive down the field ended with the ball dancing at the Palmyra goalkeeper’s feet.
 Another, a backhanded shot from Sydney Aylward, traveled just to the right of the cage.
-The Wildcats pressed but ended with nothing to show for it, as the Cougars held on for a 1-0 win in a defense-dominated Keystone Division matchup Wednesday night at OAL Sports Complex.
+The Wildcats pressed, but ended up with nothing to show for it as the Cougars held on for a 1-0 win in a defense-dominated Keystone Division matchup Wednesday night at OAL Sports Complex.

 The credit went to Palmyra’s defense, as the Cougars played the Wildcat attack tight and tough.
 The gritty defensive effort, plus a first-quarter score from freshman Jovie Weaver, gave the Cougars enough to escape with a win.